What is Inflammation?

 No, we need some inflammation to support healing processes in the body.
 However, unnecessary environmental, dietary and lifestyle practices contribute to a heavier load of inflammation that can simply be eliminated, which allows the body to rest, regenerate and to focus on healing more important aspects of the body.

-Things such as smoking, drinking, recreational drugs, over-exercising and stress are variables that can be eliminated, freeing up more energy and important vitamins and minerals for the body’s natural healing processes to take place (i.e. skin, hair and nails).
+Things such as food intolerances, smoking, drinking, pesticides, gut pathogens, recreational drugs, over-exercising and stress are variables that can be eliminated, freeing up more energy and important vitamins and minerals for the body’s natural healing processes to take place (i.e. skin, hair and nails).

 Other types of inflammation like environmental pollution are hard to control and is based on where we choose to live and the air we breathe.